basic4/WiDucky/README.md

 The software can be used via the Cactus Micro v2 Arduino Board, or theres a version for an Arduino connected to a ESP-12E module for those who wish to build thier own hardware.

+Thw WiDucky is controled from the 'controller' application.
+There are Python, Windows and Ardroid examples in the controllers folder.
+So will be compatiable with Linux/Windows/MAC.

 Checkout the Cuctus Micro hardware here: https://www.tindie.com/products/AprilBrother/cactus-micro-rev2-arduino-compatible-plus-esp8266/